HolmesLab/holmeslab/docs/Admin/purchasing/index.md

                 - Attaching a “detailed” quote
             - Submitting + attaching a [Third Party Risk Assessment](https://rusecure.rutgers.edu/third-party-security-review-process)

-- Attaching these additional documents to requisitions
+- Where to attach documents?
     - INTERNAL CORRESPONDENCE should be attached once to an internal link within the requisition.
         - Internal emails
         - Quotes other than Winning Quote